Coconut lovers, you’re going to fall hard for this Coconut Cookie recipe that’s absolutely packed with toasted coconut!

 - Preheat the oven to 325 degrees.
 Line two baking sheets with silpats or parchment paper.

 - Spread 2 cups of the coconut on a sheet pan and toast in the oven for 7-10 minutes, stirring once, or until the coconut has golden brown edges.
 Remove from the oven and allow to cool.
+Increase the oven temperature to 350 degrees.

 - In a mixing bowl, whisk together the flour, baking soda, cornstarch, and salt.
 Set aside.